New dark comedy play has serious prison message

 “I would really hope that it changed the way people look at inmates and the way we treat inmates,” says Te Kare.

-“We're constantly asking ourselves, if Māori sees this moment, what we are telling them.
+“We're constantly asking ourselves, if Māori see this moment, what are we telling them.
 So it's all about what are we trying to say in the bigger picture for Māoridom,” says McDowell.

-Cellfish will debut at Q Theatre in Auckland and at Glen Innes' Te Oro Theatre in March next year.
+Ka tū te kōkuhunga o te whakaaturanga Cellfish ki ngā whare tāpere o Q i te pokapū o Tāmaki me Te Oro i Ukutoia ā tērā tau, hei te marama o Maehe.